abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

    - Live Chat Support: https://cloudlabs.ai/labs-support

-Now you're all set to explore the powerful world of technology.
+Now, you're all set to explore the powerful world of technology.
 Feel free to reach out if you have any questions along the way.
 Enjoy your workshop!

 Now, click on **Next** from the lower right corner to move on to the next page.